Unity-Technologies/vscode-unity-debug/README.md

 - Select the Unity process you wish to attach the debugger to.

+## Usage

+Strings in the variable view is truncated to 100 characters, with appended ellipsis.
+"Example wor...".
+To view the entire value of this string add it to the watch fields.
+In addition, evaluating the variable using the debugger console will reveal the same result.

 ## Building

 To build this repository, clone it then get all submodules: